harthur/kittydar/README.md

 ### Propers

-* This informative reasearch paper: [Cat Head Detection - How to Effectively Exploit Shape and Texture Features](http://research.microsoft.com/pubs/80582/ECCV_CAT_PROC.pdf) by Weiwei Zhang, Jian Sun, and Xiaoou Tang
+* This informative reasearch paper: [Cat Head Detection - How to Effectively Exploit Shape and Texture Features](http://research.microsoft.com/pubs/80582/ECCV_CAT_PROC.pdf) by Weiwei Zhang, Jian Sun, and Xiaoou Tang.
 * This off the hook [dataset of cat images](http://137.189.35.203/WebUI/CatDatabase/catData.html) annotated with the locations of the cat heads.
 * [@gdeglin](http://github.com/gdeglin) for the name.